 We know the decision to add a new dog to your family is a big one.
-There are many options on how to get your new dog.
 Whether you are adopting or purchasing a dog it is important to do a little research before you get the dog.
-You can get your pup from a breeder and here is a link to help you choose a breeder or you can adopt from a shelter or breed specific rescue group.
-Our two part article on choosing a rescue can help you narrow down the choices.
-Please consider adopting your new pet, here are a few benefits of adopting a rescue dog.
+You can get your pup from a breeder or from a shelter/rescue.
+While breeders provide great options and selections, here are a few benefits of adopting a rescue dog.

-- Most rescue dogs are already potty trained or close to it.
+Most rescue dogs are already potty trained or close to it.
 These dogs have usually had some basic training, either from time at the shelter or from a previous home.
-Our trainers suggest you still enroll in a class that will help you bond with your new dog and set you up for success.
+Our trainers suggest you still enroll in a class that will help you bond with your new dog, correct behaviors, and set you up for success.

-- Most adoption fees are way lower than purchasing a dog.
+Most adoption fees are way lower than purchasing a dog from a breeder.
 These fees usually cover immunizations, spay/neuter costs and sometimes medical bills.

-- Not promoting careless breeding.
-Though many breeders take great pride in their work, carefully selecting the best candidates to breed, many organizations are only out to make a buck.
+Though many breeders take great pride in their work, many organizations are only out to make a buck.
 There are countless puppy mills that just breed for quantity rather than caring properly for the dogs and puppies.
-By adopting instead of purchasing from those places we stop the demand, bringing careless breeding down.
+By adopting instead of purchasing we stop the demand – bringing careless breeding down.

 Approximately 6.3 million companion animals enter U.S. animal shelters nationwide every year.
 Help reduce those numbers and adopt your furry friend!